northbright/Notes/hardware/h3c/h3c-switch-commands.md

     port link-type trunk

     // 3.
 Set PVID of VLAN(e.g. vlan 20)
-    port trunk pvid vlan 20
+    // If PVID is not set, it's 1 by default. port trunk pvid vlan 20

     // 4.
 Permite trunk VLAN 20 and 30